Kristina01111000/Drws_site/README.md

 - https://growingholistically.com/register/ make a button instead of the bolded here
 - Check if the logout button works
 - Double check if the registration page is at the end or if it is at the beginning of the registration process
-- Change the logout page maybe, make the image smaller and centered